PwnVerse/Library_Fingerprinting/README.md

-Towards Differential Timing Analysis To Fingerprint Cryptographic Libraries
+# Towards Differential Timing Analysis To Fingerprint Cryptographic Libraries

+You need to build each library before running the tool.